Why Killing Bed Bugs with Electric Bed Bug Heaters Is Always the Most Effective Method

 High profile bed bug infestations, including those that affect top athletes and other celebrities continue to be in the headlines resulting in specialized class-action law firms winning bigger and bigger awards and settlements from property owners.

-Another important factor to consider when deciding the best way to kill bed bugs is the growing trend for younger families who resist spraying chemicals into their living environments.
+Another important factor to consider when deciding the best way to kill bed bugs is the growing trend for younger families who resist spraying chemicals where they live and sleep.

 Seniors are also pushing back as they develop chemical sensitivities and allergies with age.
 Caregivers are more often requesting non-chemical solutions now than in the past.

 The trust that the government will protect one against consumer dangers like harmful pesticides has been eroded when compared to older generations who grew up with RAID commercials on TV and cartoon cockroaches being blown up on the screen.
-The movement towards eliminating toxic chemicals of all types from our daily lives is real and heat is a non-toxic as you can get.
+The movement towards eliminating toxic chemicals of all types from our daily lives is real and heat is as natural a way to kill bed bugs as you can get.

 Steam, freezing, vacuuming and trapping are all great ways to kill bed bugs on the surface of things when you can see them crawling around.

 The problem with these visual methods are that bed bugs are expert at staying hidden and laying their eggs out of site.
-It is proven to be virtually impossible for anyone with a steam or freezing wand to kill all bed bugs and their unhatched eggs in drawers of clothes, tightly packed closets and any living space where clutter is an issue.
+It is proven to be virtually impossible for anyone with a steam or freezing wand to kill all bed bugs and their unhatched eggs in drawers of clothes, tightly packed closets, behind baseboards and any living space where clutter and hoarding might be an issue.

 Bed bugs cannot develop a resistance to heat the way they have developed a resistance to pesticides.

 Heat kills bed bugs every time they are exposed to it, no ifs ands or buts.